benlyall/dotfiles/README.md

 ##General Information
 This is my dotfiles repository.
+There are many like it, but this one is mine.

 I run across OSX, Linux and cygwin so this is a general dotfiles repo that works across all of them (mostly!).